-What is the Area of a Square?
+Area of a Square Formula

-Before getting to the area of square formula used for calculating the area, let us try using a graph paper.
+Before moving into the area of square formula used for calculating the region occupied, let us try using graph paper.
 You are required to find the area of a side 5 cm.
 Using this dimension, draw a square on a graph paper having 1 cm × 1 cm squares.
 The square covers 25 complete squares.

 Thus, the area of the square is 25 square cm, which can be written as 5 cm × 5 cm, that is, side × side.